conjurinc/apidocs/api.md

 + Parameters
     + account: demo (string) - organization account name
-    + resource_kind: food (string) - kind of the resource, for example 'variable' or 'host'
+    + kind: food (string) - kind of the resource, for example 'variable' or 'host'
-    + resource_id: bacon (string) - ID of the resource you're checking
+    + id: bacon (string) - ID of the resource you're checking
     + privilege: fry (string) - name of the desired privilege, for example 'execute' or 'update'

 + Request